neoking89/owlsight/README.md

 owlsight
 ```

-This will present you with the mainmenu:
+This will present you (together with some giant ASCII-art of an owl) with the mainmenu:

 ```
 Make a choice: